S. S. Rajamouli: Awards and recognition

-Rajamouli is a recipient of several awards including three National Film Awards, four Filmfare Awards South, and five state Nandi Awards.
+Rajamouli is a recipient of several awards including four National Film Awards, five Filmfare Awards, and five state Nandi Awards.
 In 2015, Rajamouli was named CNN-News18 Indian of the Year in Entertainment.
 The Government of India honoured him with Padma Shri in 2016, for his contributions to the field of Art.

 His films have been screened at various film festivals such as Cannes Film Festival, Shanghai International Film Festival, Busan International Film Festival, Sitges Film Festival among others.
-A retrospective of Rajamouli's films was held from September 26 to October 10, 2022 in a special program titled "From Tollywood to Hollywood" as part of the 10th edition of Beyond Fest, the highest attended genre festival in the U.S.
+A retrospective of Rajamouli's films was held from September 26 to October 10, 2022, in a special program titled "From Tollywood to Hollywood" as part of the 10th edition of Beyond Fest, the highest attended genre festival in the U.S.

 Rajamouli was cited as an influence by directors Prashanth Neel and Ayan Mukerji.
 Filmmaker and actor Rahul Ravindran thinks Rajamouli alone has a foresight to predict the success of a script.
 Matt Groening, creator of the television shows The Simpsons and Futurama, while discussing his inspiration for Disenchantment mentioned that Rajamouli made some of his favourite films of the last decade, especially Magadheera.
 He added that the show has homages to Rajamouli.
-Filmmaker Mani Ratnam mentioned that the success of Baahubali inspired him to work on Ponniyin Selvan: I.
+Filmmaker Mani Ratnam mentioned that the success of Baahubali inspired him to work on Ponniyin Selvan.

 Through his Baahubali films, Rajamouli is credited with pioneering the pan-Indian films movement.
 Gautam Jain of Ormax Media, a media and entertainment consulting firm writes, "Before the release of Bahubali: The Beginning (2015), the term 'Pan India film' did not exist in film media or audience lingo."
 He also called him the 'original Pan India filmmaker' and the 'most successful Pan India filmmaker'.
 Vijay Kiragandur, the producer of the KGF films credited Rajamouli for making Baahubali films and giving him the confidence to take KGF: Chapter 1 to audiences across the country.

 Rachel Dwyer, professor of Indian Cultures and Cinema at SOAS University of London remarked that Rajamouli is India's most significant director at present who can make a film in a south Indian language that becomes a pan-Indian film which can also be enjoyed overseas audience.

 Film trade analyst Komal Nahta, citing the successful track record of Rajamouli called him the "biggest Indian film director ever".
 Manoj Kumar R of The Indian Express wrote, "It's a rarity to find a director who sells more tickets than the leading stars of a movie.
 And in that respect, he has monopolized that space."
 Sagar Tetali of Film Companion noted, that the success of Rajamouli's films is the triumph of directorial ambition over the actor-star image — centered film culture in Telugu cinema."
-At the Oscars 2023, RRR created history as 'Naatu Naatu' song wins Best Original Song award.
+At the 95th Academy Awards, "Naatu Naatu" from RRR became the first song from an Indian film to win the Academy Award for Best Original Song.
+He was invited to join the Academy of Motion Picture Arts and Sciences in June 2024.